-- Ms. Fanservice - Stacy Sheridan (again).
+- Ms. Fanservice: Stacy Sheridan (again).
 The producers of the series were always finding excuses to have her change out of her uniform and into "civilian clothing" of tight-fitting jeans/shorts/T-shirts.

-- Obviously Evil - The crooks that Hooker chases have no shades of grey: they're evil in such blatantly obvious ways that they're almost like cartoon villains.
+- Obviously Evil: The crooks that Hooker chases have no shades of grey: they're evil in such blatantly obvious ways that they're almost like cartoon villains.

-- Only Known By Their Nick Name - While Hooker has clearly got a first name, other characters always refer to him simply as "Hooker".
+- Only Known By Their Nick Name: While Hooker has clearly got a first name, other characters always refer to him simply as "Hooker".
 The fourth episode of the first season tells us that his given name is in fact Thomas, but this is never mentioned ever again.
 Even his ex-wife only ever calls him by the name Hooker when she talks to him (of all people you'd expect her to call him Thomas, wouldn't you?).

-- At the very beginning of the pilot, Shatner tells a group of recruits "My name is TJ Hooker, but don't lose any sleep wondering what the TJ stands for — as far as you're concerned my first name is SERGEANT!"
+- At the very beginning of the pilot, Shatner tells a group of recruits "TJ Hooker is the name, but do not lose any sleep wondering what the TJ stands for — as far as you're concerned my first name is SERGEANT!"

 - Outside Ride: The trademark stunt of the show was Shatner clinging to the hood of a moving car, as seen in the opening credits.
 Parodied when Shatner hosted SNL and did a skit where Hooker spent weeks hanging on to the hood of a speeding car.

-- Shout Out - It's commonly considered that the initials "T.J." in Shatner's character name are a shout-out to the first two initials of his most famous character, James T. Kirk.
+- Shout-Out: It's commonly considered that the initials "T.J." in Shatner's character name are a shout-out to the first two initials of his most famous character, James T. Kirk.

 - More obviously, the episode guest starring Leonard Nimoy (better known as Star Trek's Mister Spock) features Hooker saying he has known Nimoy's character for "seventeen years".
 Since it had been 17 years since the first broadcast of Star Trek at the time of the episode, this is almost certainly a Shout Ou

-- Society Marches On: The pilot begins with Hooker ranting about the streets are a warzone; today, crime has dropped significantly from the 1980s and far more than is popularly supposed.
+- Society Marches On: The pilot begins with Hooker ranting about the streets are a war zone; today, crime has dropped significantly from the 1980s and far more than is popularly supposed.

-- Unexpected Genre Change - In its first season, the show was about Hooker and Romano taking to the streets and fighting crime.
+- Unexpected Genre Change: In its first season, the show was about Hooker and Romano taking to the streets and fighting crime.
 In the second and subsequent seasons, the main cast expanded to four (with Stacy and Sgt.
 Corrigan making up "team 2"), with the two separate teams sometimes investigating two completely different crimes, and other times investigating the same one but from different angles.
 Not quite a complete "genre change", but it certainly gave the series' format a larger scope that it had before.

-- Unnecessary Combat Roll
+- Unnecessary Combat Roll: A Shatner specialty.